Aaron-Bopp/TIM/40_Evergreens/Self-hatred is born out of dissonance between self-image and self-perception.md

 [[Presentation is the realization of our self-perception and identity is the realization of our self-image]]

-This is very common among [[transgender]] people because as their authentic [[self-image]] is rebuffed they fall back to stereotypical or examples for how they should present.
-This is why [[transgender|trans]]-masc people being hyper feminine while in the closet, and [[transgender|trans]]-fem people being hyper-masculine while in the closet is fairly common.
+This is very common among [[Transgender people]] people because as their authentic [[self-image]] is rebuffed they fall back to stereotypical or examples for how they should present.
+This is why [[Transgender people|trans]]-masc people being hyper feminine while in the closet, and [[Transgender people|trans]]-fem people being hyper-masculine while in the closet is fairly common.
 They were never presenting as their true selves, so they fixated on the most extreme form of their "correct" [[gender]] presentation instead.
 This is an example of the [[Gender self-socialization model]] and why:: [[Self-repression is the most natural response for trans people in strongly gendered environments]]